What is modern medical acupuncture (Western medical

 course like yours?

 The modern version of acupuncture is easy to learn for health professionals because it is an extension of what they already know.
 It makes use of the training they already have and applies it in a different way.
-Many of those who participate in lengthy courses have no previous training as health professionals so they have to learn everything from scratch (anatomy, physiology, pathology, etc.).
-Also, they are studying the traditional Chinese ideas, which are unfamiliar to Westerners and take a considerable time to begin to understand.
-There is no good evidence that this gives better results.

 What are your qualifications for teaching

 I have practised acupuncture since 1977.
 I am a member of the British Medical Acupuncture Society and hold the Diploma in Medical Acupuncture (DipMedAc) awarded by the Society.
 I served on the Council of the Society for many years and am a past vice-president of it.
-I have published four acupuncture textbooks as well as many papers on acupuncture in peer-reviewed journals.
+I have published three acupuncture textbooks as well as many papers on acupuncture in peer-reviewed journals.
 I have contributed two chapters to Medical Acupuncture: A Western Scientific Approach (2nd edition): Elsevier 2016 and another to the Oxford Textbook of Musculoskeletal Medicine (2nd edition): OUP 2015.
 I have been holding acupuncture training courses since 1981; over 6000 health professionals have attended these courses.

 Shall I get hands-on experience on the course?

 Most definitely.
 Practical experience is a central part of the course.
 Participants have the opportunity to practise the techniques on one another under supervision.
+For this reason the number of participants at each course is kept low to allow full one-to-one teaching.

 Shall I be able to practise acupuncture after the course?